This post may contain affiliate links. Please read my disclosure policy.

 - salt and pepper to taste

-- Add all the meatball ingredients (excluding the vegetable oil) to a large bowl and mix well using your hands.
+- Combine the meatballs: Add all the meatball ingredients (excluding the vegetable oil) to a large bowl and mix well using your hands.
 Shape into 1 inch meatballs.
 You should get about 40 to 50 meatballs.

-- Add meatballs to the skillet and cook.
-If not all your meatballs fit in the skillet you will have to do this in a couple batches.
+- Cook the meatballs: Add meatballs to the skillet and cook.
+If not all meatballs fit in the skillet you will have to do this in a couple batches.
 Cook the meatballs on all sides, adding more oil if needed in between batches.
 Remove meatballs from skillet to prepared baking sheet, to soak up the oil.

-- Pour out the oil from the skillet and add the butter and melt.
+- Saute the mushrooms: Discard any leftover oil from the skillet and add the butter and melt.
 Add the mushrooms to the skillet and saute for about 5 minutes until they start to brown.

-- Sprinkle the flour over the mushrooms and stir.
+- Create the sauce: Sprinkle the flour over the mushrooms and stir, cook for about 1 minute to remove the raw taste of flour.
 Add the white wine, heavy cream and chicken broth.
 Cook for 10 minutes, stirring occasionally.
 The sauce should thicken and reduce a bit.
 If the sauce is too thick add a bit more heavy cream or chicken broth.